Karthikeyan-Ravichandran22/zerodha-trading-bot/README.md

 ---

 ## 📝 Changelog

+### v1.1 (December 26, 2025) - Smart CNC Conversion
+- ✅ NEW: Smart CNC Conversion - Auto-converts profitable MIS to CNC at 2:30 PM and 3:00 PM
+- ✅ Conversion criteria: Potential profit > ₹100, currently in profit, > 0.5% to target
+- ✅ Telegram notification when position is converted
+- ✅ Cost-aware logic: Only converts if extra profit justifies ~₹50 CNC cost

 ### v1.0-stable (December 26, 2025)
 - ✅ Fixed exit price to use actual sell average price (not LTP)